Coronavirus and tuition fees

 You have a right to a full refund (excluding any bank charges) of a tuition fee paid to Aalto if:

-- you have been conditionally admitted but do not graduate on time and your place is cancelled,
+- you have been conditionally admitted but do not meet the conditions (including any given deadline for submission of documents) and your place is cancelled,

 - you are not granted a residence permit in Finland and therefore cannot start or continue your studies,